thecodecat23/cat-shelter/README.md

 }
 ```

-The `CatsAdoptionGrpcServiceTests` class is decorated with the `IClassFixture<GrpcTestFixture<Startup>>` attribute, indicating that it uses the `GrpcTestFixture` as a test fixture.

 The `GrpcTestFixture<Startup>` instance is passed to the constructor of the `CatsAdoptionGrpcServiceTests` class, allowing access to the test fixture's properties and functionalities.

-In this example, the `_fixture` object is used for generating test data using the `Fixture` library.
+In this example, the `_fixture` object is used for generating test data.
 The `CreateClient` helper method creates a gRPC client using the `GrpcChannel.ForAddress` method, configuring it with the base address of the test server obtained from the `GrpcTestFixture` instance.

 The example integration tests in `CatsAdoptionGrpcServiceTests` demonstrate different scenarios and assertions, such as getting available cats, requesting adoption, canceling adoption, and handling edge cases.
-The tests use the gRPC client created through the `CreateClient` helper method to interact with the gRPC server.

 The tests also include setup and cleanup steps using the in-memory MongoDB instance.
 Before each test, some data is inserted into the `CatsCollection` using the `_factory.CatsCollection!.InsertManyAsync` or `_factory.CatsCollection!.InsertOneAsync` method.
 After each test, the inserted data is deleted using the `_factory.CatsCollection.DeleteManyAsync` method.